-Policy approved by the Board of Trustees - March 22, 2017 Policy approved by the Board of Trustees - January 23, 2019 Policy approved by the Board of Trustees - April 26, 2023
+Policy approved by the Board of Trustees - March 22, 2017 Policy approved by the Board of Trustees - January 23, 2019 Policy approved by the Board of Trustees - April 26, 2023 Policy approved by the Board of Trustees - March 26, 2025

-The withdrawal period for any College course is between the 20% and 75% points of the term.
+The withdrawal period for any college course begins after the 20% point of the session and runs until the 75% point of the session.
 The specific dates are set by the length of the term and students may withdraw from the course by following the withdrawal process as specified in the Student Handbook.

-Students wishing to withdraw after the 75% period of the course may request to do so for extenuating circumstances and with appropriate documentation.
+Students wishing to withdraw after the 75% period of the session may request to do so for extenuating circumstances and with appropriate documentation.
 These cases will be reviewed by a committee, chaired by the Director of Student Success.